 Jervois mineral system study

-A regional mineral prospectivity project funded under the CORE initiative is focused on investigating the mineral potential of the Aileron Province exposed in the eastern Arunta Region.
+A regional mineral prospectivity project investigating the mineral potential of the Aileron Province exposed in the eastern Arunta Region.

 This area hosts significant copper mineralisation including the Jervois mineral field.